The Required Alternative Society: The Simpler Way.

 The town or suburb will therefore remake its economy, because it will see that it has to do so if it is to survive.
 The forces at work in the new situation of scarcity will inevitably push us in the right direction, i.e., towards much social control, participatory processes and towards a cooperative and collectivist outlook.
 If we don't take this control over our fate, but leave it to the market, we will quickly descend at best into stagnation, as in the Great Depression, where market forces cannot make the right things happen but will trap us in the ridiculous situation where huge productive capacity sits idle while the many needs it could be meeting fester on.

 People will realise that firms that are failing tie up crucial productive resources that could be redeployed.
-They will realise that their prospects will be best if they take deliberate planned action and if they try to provide well for all, because no one will be able to survive on their own.
+They will see that their prospects will be best if they take deliberate planned action and if they try to provide well for all, because no one will be able to survive on their own.
 Their mutual dependence will be glaringly obvious.
 It will be clear to people that their fate depends on the town working well, on cooperation, on focusing clear thinking and planning on what we all need around here, on being responsible and on helping others.
 In affluent times there is no need to think like this.
-Because ou.
 There will be no interest payments, and this will sweep away most of the finance industry with its problem-generating speculation.
 There will be no growth, so economies will be mostly about managing stable systems.
 Above all there will be clear recognition of mutual dependence; we will all realise that if we don’t make our local economy work well we will all be in a lot of trouble.
 These conditions will make it much easier for us to cooperate in getting the new economies going.

 Economic motivation, efficiency, restructuring and innovation.